vrotondo/flask-authenticating-users-technical-lesson/README.md

 ## Scenario

-We've covered how cookies can be used to store data in a user's browser.
+We've seen how cookies can be used to store data in a user's browser.
 One of the most common uses of cookies is for login.
 In this lesson, we'll cover how to use the Flask session to log users in.

 ## Tools & Resources